 This alert would have notified the crew that the mechanism keeping the cabin air safe may not be functioning as intended.
 Cabin pressurization is what makes it possible for passengers to breathe comfortably while an aircraft is flying at high altitudes.
 Because at 37,000 feet, the air outside is too thin simply to breathe.

 The pressurization system solves for this by bringing in outside air, compressing it, and maintaining cabin air pressure as if you were on a mountain 6,000 to 7,000 feet high.
+The pilots acted fast when the caution went up.

 Even though the cabin becomes completely normal every day and no oxygen masks drop, protection rules require pilots to treat each pressurization indication as the real deal.
 In order to avoid further risk, the group declared an emergency and made a plan to land at the nearest airport rather than proceeding with a seven-hour flight across the Atlantic.